Polyanyanwu/pension-adviser-pp3/README.md

 Message is displayed at the starting of the deletion and after successful deletion or otherwise.
 If there are no enquiry results to delete, the user is notified.

+## Future Features

+- Implement a password to ensure returning user is same person
+- Addition of new data for subsequent years from the application instead of directly on the Google sheet

 ## **Data Model**

 As at the commencement of this application design on 10 January, 2022 the regulator of the Pension industry in Nigeria (PenCom) had published performance data (rates of return on investment) for its 22 licensed PFAs between 2016 and 2019.